London protesters defy deadline to remove tents

-LONDON Anti-capitalist protesters defied a deadline to remove their tents from outside St Paul's Cathedral Thursday, heralding a new phase in their legal stand-off with officials in London's financial district.
+LONDON Nov 17 Anti-capitalist protesters defied a deadline to remove their tents from outside St Paul's Cathedral on Thursday, heralding a new phase in their legal stand-off with officials in London's financial district.

 Dozens of protesters held a minute's silence before cheering and wiggling their fingers in the air in their trademark gesture as the bells of the 17th-century cathedral struck 6 p.m., the deadline by which authorities had told them to pack their bags.